 Perhaps the biggest reasons that the Amalfi Coast draws crowds are the charming towns perched along the coastline and high in the hills.
 Luxe and colourful Positano has long been the jewel of the Amalfi Coast and the Italians’ choice for a holiday.
 They’ll tell you there are so many things to do in Positano that you just have to visit, at least once.

 350 meters (1148 feet) above Amalfi is charming Ravello, another gem overlooking the coast.
-Visitors should spend the day strolling the town and visit Villa Cimbrone with its spectacular gardens.
+Visitors should spend the day strolling the town and visiting Villa Cimbrone with its spectacular gardens.

 We recommend basing yourself in Positano to take advantage of the “topless” buses that travel back and forth to Amalfi and up to Ravello throughout the day.

-If you don’t feel like visiting the Amalfi coast by yourself or you’re short of time, you can joy a group tour.
-There are excellent days excursions to Amalfi from Naples, with one also including a visit to the Roman town of Pompeii.
+If you don’t feel like visiting the Amalfi coast by yourself or you’re short of time, you can join a group tour.
+There are excellent day excursions to Amalfi from Naples, one of which also includes a visit to the Roman town of Pompeii.
 Furthermore, although it’s more of a rush, you can also take a day trip from Rome to Amalfi and the stunning coastline.

 Rome, Italy